 What is Vacuum Recovery Pressure Cleaning?

 Vacuum Recovery Pressure Cleaning is a cleaning process that collects wastes materials as they are being produced.
 Equipment includes a modified floor cleaner coupled to an industrial vacuum cleaner.
 Waste water can then be reused or pumped to a suitable discharge location.
-This method of cleaning has a number of advantages compared with traditional pressure cleaning methods.
+This method of high pressure cleaning has a number of advantages compared with traditional methods.

 Pressure Cleaning with Less Mess